-- B. Buffer yards may be located within setback zones, but shall be reserved for the planting of material and installation of screening as required by this Section.
-No parking, stormwater facilities, accessory structures, required on-site open space, the buffer yard area.
-Stormwater facilities are permitted to cross a buffer yard perpendicularly. - C. Sidewalks are not permitted within the buffer yard area, except for sidewalks and paths no greater than five feet in width designed perpendicular to the buffer yard. - D. A buffer yard shall be a minimum of ten feet in width in the TOD-UC and TOD-CC Districts, and a minimum of 15 feet in width in the TOD-NC and TOD-TR Districts. - E. A minimum of one shade tree shall be planted for every 25 feet of buffer yard length.
+- B. Buffer yards may be located within required setback zones, but shall be reserved for the planting of material and installation of screening as required by this Section.
+No parking, stormwater facilities, accessory structures, required on-site open space, or any impervious surfaces are permitted within the buffer yard area. - C. Sidewalks are not permitted within the buffer yard area, except for sidewalks and paths no greater than five feet in width designed perpendicular to the buffer yard. - D. A buffer yard shall be a minimum of ten feet in width in the TOD-UC and TOD-CC Districts, and a minimum of 15 feet in width in the TOD-NC and TOD-TR Districts. - E. A minimum of one shade tree shall be planted for every 25 feet of buffer yard length.
 A minimum of one evergreen tree shall be planted for every ten linear feet of buffer yard length.
 Trees shall be on the approved plant list in the Approved Plant Species located in the Charlotte Land Development Standards Manual.
 The tree planting requirements of this paragraph do not apply to Public Utilities.